 Some people will find that committing to a routine exercise program merely requires time management and determination.
 Others may need a little extra help staying motivated.
 They may benefit from joining a gym or signing up for a class or other type of regular, scheduled activity.
 Group fitness has the added benefit of companionship, mutual support and encouragement, and perhaps even an element of competition.

-In any event, research shows that people feel less fatigue after exercising than they do after sitting on the couch.
+In any event, shows that people feel less fatigue after exercising than they do after sitting on the couch.
 Exercising may seem like a chore at first, but people who stick with it often find that they actually look forward to their activity fairly quickly.

 The point is to commit.
 To be truly effective, exercise should be routine and involve both endurance (aerobic) and resistance (strength) training.
 So get moving, and stay moving!